convertersystems/opc-ua-client/README.md

 ```
 ### Releases

+v1.4.2 UaTcpSessionClient now calls an asynchronous function you provide when connecting to servers that request a X509Certificate.

-v1.4.1 Depreciated UaTcpSessionClient.CreateSubscription<T>, use Subscribe() instead.
+v1.4.1 Depreciated UaTcpSessionClient.CreateSubscription(), use Subscribe() instead.
 Modified UserIdentityProvider to be a function of RemoteEndpoint.

-v1.4.0 UaTcpSessionClient now calls a asynchronous function you provide when connecting to servers that request a UserNameIdentity.
+v1.4.0 UaTcpSessionClient now calls an asynchronous function you provide when connecting to servers that request a UserNameIdentity.
 Depreciated ISubscription and replaced with SubscriptionAttribute to specify Subscription parameters.
 If ViewModelBase implements ISetDataErrorInfo and INotifyDataErrorInfo then it will record any error messages that occur when creating, writing or publishing a MonitoredItem.
 Diagnostics now use EventSource for logging.
 Added Debug, Console and File EventListeners.

 v1.3.0 Depreciated Subscription base class in favor of ISubscription interface to allow freedom to choose whatever base class you wish for your view models.